mchalapuk/hyper-text-slider/doc/custom-themes.md

 }
 ```

-Default dots are elements use `border-radius` and `background-color`.
+Default dot styling uses `border-radius` and `background-color`.
-The same techinique can be used to change them.
+The same techinique can be used to change it.

 ## Typography